Alex Killorn

-Alexander Joseph Killorn (born September 14, 1989) is a Canadian professional ice hockey forward and alternate captain for the Anaheim Ducks of the National Hockey League (NHL).
+Alexander Joseph Killorn (born September 14, 1989) is a Canadian professional ice hockey player who is a forward and alternate captain for the Anaheim Ducks of the National Hockey League (NHL).
 He was selected by the Tampa Bay Lightning in the third round, 77th overall, of the 2007 NHL entry draft.
 Killorn won back-to-back Stanley Cup titles with the Lightning in 2020 and 2021.

 Early life

 Although born in Halifax, Nova Scotia, he grew up in Beaconsfield, Quebec, with two sisters.
 He attended Loyola High School in Montreal and played Lakeshore minor hockey.
 He played midget AAA hockey for the Lac St. Louis Lions before attending Deerfield Academy in Deerfield, Massachusetts for two seasons.

 Playing career

 Collegiate

 Killorn was selected by the Tampa Bay Lightning of the National Hockey League (NHL) in the third round, 77th overall, of the 2007 NHL entry draft before his senior year at Deerfield.
 He then played collegiate hockey in the United States with Harvard University in the NCAA Men's Division I ECAC Hockey conference.
 In his senior year, Killorn's outstanding play was recognized when he was selected to the 2011–12 ECAC Hockey First Team.